 (UCC/EAN128) symbols with the built-in ApplyTilde

-feature.
-The following describes the changes required in the
+feature which is enabled by default.
+The following describes the changes

 implement GS1-128.
 This GS1-128 symbol example is created from 18 digits

 result line should be similar to the following:

 - If it is desired to place parenthesis in the correct locations of

 the text interpretation, the IDAutomation_Nat_C128HR function may be used as a calculated field.
 For example: